ENQUIRE

-Its status as the nation's first gold coin ensures that it will never be forgotten and will always be in demand.
+The 1852 Adelaide Pound is the nation's first gold coin.
+The first production run commenced on the 23 September 1852 at the Government Assay Office, Adelaide.
+The Adelaide Pound's status as the nation's first gold currency ensures that it will never be forgotten and will always be in demand.

-The Assay office was opened early in 1852, its sole responsibility to cast gold nuggets into ingots under local authority of a hastily prepared piece of legislation, titled 'The Bullion Act'.
-Months later, following agitation from Adelaide’s business community, the Bullion Act was modified to authorize the Assay Office to strike gold coins.
-It was effectively the nation's first mint, though opened without Royal approval.
+The Assay office was opened in February 1852, its sole responsibility to cast gold nuggets into ingots under local authority of a hastily prepared piece of legislation, titled 'The Bullion Act'.

 Whereas no minting expertise was required to cast ingots, precision was required in the striking of currency, minting coins to a defined weight and a uniform design, the latter posing the biggest challenge.